 Remember that most business models require ‘marketing’ to make noise and identify prospects … then they need an aspect of ‘selling’ to close the deals.
-Done well, the whole process creates a sales funnel for your business with a steady stream of new business sales being the result.
+Done well, the whole process creates a sales funnel (or sales pipeline) for your business with a steady stream of new business sales being the result.

 Ensure the channels through which you communicate are the ones your customers use, not the ones you prefer yourself.
 Always seek expert advice to make sure your efforts look professional and trustworthy.
 Marketing a business well is really hard work and the best approach is to ensure you have a strategic plan that truly pulls customers to you.